 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-The employee rewarded for rising above his peers in competition will develop a competitive and individualistic nature.
-The employee rewarded for successfully facilitating a team will develop the talents of listening, empathy and appreciation of diverse views.
-Viewed in this light, this system of the organization must be designed with a view toward not merely exploiting current abilities, but developing those latent within the human personality.
+The employee rewarded for rising above his peers in competition will develop a competitive and individualistic nature, while the employee rewarded for successfully facilitating a cooperative team will develop the talents of listening, empathy, and appreciation of diverse views.
+Viewed in that light, this system of the organization must be designed with a view toward not merely exploiting current abilities, but developing those spiritual virtues latent within the human personality.

 Difference of capacity in human individuals is fundamental.
 It is impossible for all to be alike, all to be equal, all to be wise.
 Baha’u’llah has revealed principles and laws which will accomplish the adjustment of varying human capacities.
 He has said that whatsoever is possible of accomplishment in human government will be effected through these principles.
 When the laws he has instituted are carried out there will be no millionaires possible in the community and likewise no extremely poor.
-This will be affected and regulated by adjusting the different degrees of human capacity. – Foundations of World Unity, p.
-36.
+This will be affected and regulated by adjusting the different degrees of human capacity.

 Why should man, who is endowed with the sense of justice and sensibilities of conscience, be willing that one of the members of the human family should be rated and considered as subordinate?
 Such differentiation is neither intelligent nor conscientious; therefore, the principle of religion has been revealed by Baha’u’llah that woman must be given the privilege of equal education with man and full right to his prerogatives.
 That is to say, there must be no difference in the education of male and female in order that womankind may develop equal capacity and importance with man in the social and economic equation.
 Then the world will attain unity and harmony.

 Many societies make the erroneous assumption that if women or minorities are promoted and given greater opportunity, this will lead to a loss of economic power or status for men or the majority.
 This is based on what Robert Wright has termed “zero-sum” assumptions, versus “non-zero-sum” assumptions.
 A zero-sum assumption assumes that a fixed amount of wealth or happiness exists in the world.
 If you attain more wealth or happiness, then clearly, I must lose some.
 Zero-sum assumes that we all compete for our share of this fixed amount of money or happiness.

 Clearly, the Baha’i writings do not share this restrictive, limited view.
-Rather, Baha’is accept a non-zero-sum assumption; that the amount of wealth and happiness are elastic, that given sound principles, good behavior and a just system, the amount of wealth can increase to meet the needs of all, and the wealthy can achieve greater happiness than they currently possess.
+Rather, Baha’is accept a non-zero-sum assumption; that the amount of wealth and happiness are elastic, and that given sound principles, good behavior, and a just system, the amount of wealth can increase to meet the needs of all, and the wealthy can achieve greater happiness than they currently possess.

 Among the results of the manifestation of spiritual forces will be that the human world will adapt itself to a new social form, the justice of God will become manifest throughout human affairs, and human equality will be universally established.
 The poor will receive a great bestowal, and the rich attain eternal happiness.
-For although at the present time the rich enjoy the greatest luxury and comfort, they are nevertheless deprived of eternal happiness; for eternal happiness is contingent upon giving, and the poor are everywhere in the state of abject need. – Ibid., p.
-121.
+For although at the present time the rich enjoy the greatest luxury and comfort, they are nevertheless deprived of eternal happiness; for eternal happiness is contingent upon giving, and the poor are everywhere in the state of abject need.